packetgeek/ctf_checklist/README.md

 Be sure to ***CHECK THE CTF RULES*** before doing this sort of thing.

+## sniff your own traffic

+When you're running tools on the network, it's often valuable to record your own traffic (e.g., with tcpdump or similar).
+When you have a pcap file, if you missed something that you were supposed to catch, you won't have to redo the entire question.
+Just load the pcap file in Wireshark or run it through tcpreplay and sniff it again.

 ## sudo - listing capabilities

 If you have an actual shell on a machine, run the following: